 With sufficient authority and information, a community might anticipate what services it can provide, anticipate its share of the future population of the area, and allocate the proper distribution of housing types.
-Few communities attempt such an analysis, leaving the housing mix up to the market and the traditional power of zoning, which is seldom so analytical.
-In a
+Berlin Township has provided for a variety of housing with transitional zoning and planned growth through the creation of overlay districts.
+Thoughtfully considering population growth while preserving rural roots and offering spacious areas for families will remain a priority for the township.